-From time to time, the Company enters into derivative instruments to manage volatility arising from risks relating to interest rates and foreign exchange.
-The Company does not purchase, hold or sell derivative financial instruments for trading purposes.
+From time to time, the Company enters into derivative instruments to manage risks relating to interest rate and foreign exchange rate volatility.
+The Company does not purchase, hold, or sell derivative financial instruments for trading purposes.
 The Company's practice is to terminate derivative transactions if the underlying asset or liability matures or is sold or terminated, or if it determines the underlying forecasted transaction is no longer probable of occurring.